nonbinary-duck/whisker-mujoco/README.md

 This is a setup in mujoco for tactile sensing using artificial whiskers, integrated with ROS.

-This is not an iteration of MuJoCo or any kind of valuable repo to be pushed upstream.
+This is not an iteration of MuJoCo or a kind of repo to be pushed upstream.

 ## Building